rancoud/Application/README.md

 $db = Application::getDatabase();

 $infos = $app->getDebugInfos();
-// if enable, all saved queries will be display in $infos['database']
+// when enabled, all saved queries will be display in $infos['database']
 ```
 You are free to use something else if you don't use functions `setDatabase` and `getDatabase`.